2017-Fall-UPT-PLDA/labs/README.md

 You can start navigating in the main class found in `src/main/scala/plda/json_examples/MainJson`.
 From IntelliJ it is trivially runnable, you'll figure it out :).
 See how to run the [application from SBT](https://alvinalexander.com/scala/sbt-how-specify-main-method-class-to-run-in-project).

 Then, you should also check out the unit tests found under `src/test/scala/...`.
-They can be run either from
+They can be run either from IntelliJ or SBT.

 ## Contributing